CAMILLE SAINT-SAËNS (1835-1921)

 MAGDA TAGLIAFERRO (1893-1986)

 The greater part of Tagliaferro's recorded legacy exists on LP recordings.
 Her 78s (including the Reynaldo Hahn Concerto) were at one time available on two separate CDs from DANTE: HPC 088 and 095.
-A selection of them is currently available on PEARL 0157.
-Meanwhile, APR is preparing for 2019 release a CD edition of all of Tagliaferro's solo and concerto 78s.
+A selection of them has been available on PEARL 0157.
+More recently, APR has produced a CD edition of all of Tagliaferro's solo and concerto 78s in excellent transfers by Ward Marston (APR 7312, three CDs).

 ERIK THEN-BERGH (1916-1982)